- Release-tax free equity from your house with a NatWest Retirement Mortgage

 Equity Release UK Providers – NatWest retirement mortgages

-• Norwich Union deals for interest-only mortgage retirement finance
+- Norwich Union deals with interest-only mortgage retirement finance

 The lender will want to know if the property is a semi-detached freehold house or a Leasehold house and if the resident is an Assured shorthold tenant.